Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Results and Discussion

-Our investigations focus on two materials systems: silicon, as modeled in molecular dynamics simulations, and a hypothetical material with a grey phonon population that we model in our ray-tracing simulations.
-The latter system enables us to examine the effect of correlated scattering in isolation and unobfuscated by the presence of a broad phonon spectrum.
-We begin by analyzing the HCACF spectra for a host of geometries with and without heat current anticorrelations.
-The details on the molecular dynamics calculations are included in section~\ref{sec:computational-methods}.

 The HCACF and corresponding cumulative conductivity obtained with the four different scattering models is shown in Fig.~\ref{fig:fig7} for a wide range of the geometric parameter $\alpha$, which is a surrogate for the pore diameter to spacing ratio $2r/L$.
-A complementary set of plots showing the change in HCACF with increasing $K_n$ is included in the Supplementary Information~\cite{SI} (Fig.~\ref{fig:figA2}).
-It can be seen from these that all four scattering models can generate a strongly anticorrelated HCACF when $\alpha$ approaches 1 and the Knudsen number $K_n$ becomes large--- with all models achieving a magnitude of AC and thermal conductivity reduction comparable with that seen in the MD simulations.
-In these plots, the trends in the HCACF for the two-cylinder scattering models look very similar, but there are marked differences between these, as well as in the behavior seen from the specular and diffuse walls.
+A complementary set of plots showing the change in HCACF with increasing $K_n$ is included in the SI (Fig.~\ref{fig:figA2}).
+It can be seen from these that all four scattering models can generate a strongly anticorrelated HCACF when $\alpha$ approaches 1 and the Knudsen number $K_n$ becomes large -- with all models achieving a magnitude of AC and thermal conductivity reduction comparable with that seen in the MD simulations.
+In these plots, the trends in the HCACF for the two palisade scattering models look very similar, but there are marked differences between the palisades scattering models and the behavior observed for the specular and diffuse walls.

-The most striking difference between these models is with the number and position of the HCACF minima.
+The most striking difference between models in Fig.~\ref{fig:fig7} is the number and position of the HCACF minima.
 When the Knudsen number is much larger than 1, most of the phonons will experience multiple reflections back and forth between the walls/palisades.
-It can be seen in Fig.~\ref{fig:fig7}(c) that under these conditions the specular permeable walls produce a ringing anticorrelation with a sequence of dips (intervals of anticorrelation) in the HCACF.
+It can be seen in Fig.~\ref{fig:fig7}(c) that under these conditions specular permeable walls produce a ringing anticorrelation with a sequence of dips (intervals of anticorrelation) in the HCACF.
 However, under the same multiple scattering conditions, the diffuse wall model and the two palisade models only produce a single dip in the HCACF.
 This latter behavior implies that although phonon wavepackets are scattered multiple times they lose the memory of their direction of travel (momentum) after the second scattering event---even in the case of specular scattering from cylindrical reflectors.
 In the MD simulations, only one dip in the HCACF is ever observed, suggesting no correlation in the momentum of the two scattering events.